What is Link State Routing Protocol?

 What is link state routing

-What is a link-state routing?
+What is link-state routing?

 A Routing protocol decides what link to choose for the next hop.
 Link State Routing Protocol is one of the routing protocols.